 On February 25, 1989, the NFL changed forever.
-It’s the day billionaire Jerry Jones officially bought the Dallas Cowboys and helped create what we currently know as America’s Team.
+It’s the day billionaire Jerry Jones officially bought the Dallas Cowboys and helped take America’s Team to the next level.
 Things haven’t always been sunshine and roses, of course, but there’s no doubt the purchase was worth it.

 Over the last 30-plus years, the Cowboys have won three Super Bowl rings, won the NFC East 11 times, and made it the NFL playoffs 15 times.
 The ‘Boys have fielded Hall of Fame players and were led by legendary coaches.
 The resume speaks volumes.

 Dallas Cowboys owner Jerry Jones originally paid $140 million to buy the team from Bum Bright, who purchased the franchise just five years earlier.
 Now, Dallas is worth $5.5 billion, according to Forbes.

 But what if someone told you President Donald Trump once had a chance to buy the Cowboys and turned it down?
 It’s true.

 Before Jerry Jones became the most powerful NFL owner and leading the United States’ most valuable sports franchise, Donald J. Trump had the opportunity to buy the Cowboys.
 Back in 1984, Trump — then an owner of the New Jersey Generals in the USFL — told the New York Times he could have purchased the NFL team for “$40 million or $50 million” but declined.

 Needless to say, he didn’t think it was a good idea to be in the owners’ chair at the time.

 ”I feel sorry for the poor guy who is going to buy the Dallas Cowboys.
 It’s a no-win situation for him, because if he wins, well, so what, they’ve won through the years, and if he loses, which seems likely because they’re having troubles, he’ll be known to the world as a loser.’’